 Things seem to be off to a decent enough start during our discussion over dollar tacos.
 I remember bringing up a number of things that would disqualify my participation with the group, something I’ve learned now should be done before becoming deeply involved with or joining an org.

-First and foremost I made it clear that it is my understanding that democracy and fascism are two sides of the same coin, that fascism is even fair to be considered a highly evolved form of the liberal democratic state and that I would have no part in so-called “antifa” shit.
-I was consoled immediately and reassured that the Silver Valley Redneck Revolt, as well as those “in the know” in the internal working groups of the organization, had no interest in this sort of activity.
+First and foremost I made it clear that it is my understanding that democracy and fascism are two sides of the same coin, that fascism is could be considered a highly evolved form of the liberal democratic state, and that I would have no part in so-called “antifa” actions.
+I was consoled immediately and reassured that the Silver Valley Redneck Revolt, as well as those in the know in the internal working groups of the organization, had no interest in this sort of activity.
 This ended up being unremarkably false.
-The bulk of Redneck Revolt’s activity revolves around “antifascists” actions and counter-demonstrations of strength and American service rifles.
+The bulk of Redneck Revolt’s activity revolves around “antifascist” actions and counter-demonstrations of strength, and American service rifles.

 Getting back to the day I joined up…